 People who suffer from different immune disorders, such as Lupus, Rheumatoid arthritis, and HIV/AIDS, are more susceptible to oral health issues.
 This is believed to be a result of a compromised immune system and the mouth’s inability to fight off bad bacteria.
 If you suffer from any of these autoimmune disorders, you are encouraged to take extra precautions with your oral care to ensure that you do not develop any oral diseases.

 Osteoporosis is a disease that impacts the bones.
 Bones become more brittle and can easily break when osteoporosis sets in.
 People who suffer from this disease must remember that their teeth and their jaws are some of the thickest bones in their bodies and can be greatly affected by this disease.
 Those who suffer from osteoporosis should seek treatment and take extra precautions with their oral health.

-These are the main health issues that can be affected by y oral health.
+These are the main health issues that can be affected by your oral health.
 Of course, there are other conditions that also may be impacted by bad teeth and gums.
 Your dentist can evaluate your oral health during your regular checkup and recommend any further medical testing if they believe that other diseases may have begun.
+Be sure to practice good oral hygiene, see your dentist regularly and try these supplements to boost your dental health.